Characterizations of certain matroids by maximizing valuative invariants: Dowling geometries

-\begin{proof} The statement trivially holds if $r=2$, so assume that $r>3$.
-Dowling geometries in $\mathcal{C}$ have $r!\,(g+2)/2$ large flags since a flag includes one of the $r$ large hyperplanes, and one of the $r-1$ large rank-$(r-2)$ flats that it contains, and so on through one of the three large lines in a large plane, and then one of the $g+2$ points in that large line.
+\begin{proof} Dowling geometries in $\mathcal{C}$ have $r!\,(g+2)/2$ large flags since a flag includes one of the $r$ large hyperplanes, and one of the $r-1$ large rank-$(r-2)$ flats that it contains, and so on through one of the three large lines in a large plane, and then one of the $g+2$ points in that large line.
 Furthermore, since, by Theorem \ref{thm:Dowling}, matroids in $\mathcal{C}$ have at most $r$ large hyperplanes, each of which contains at most $r-1$ large rank-$(r-2)$ flats, etc., if a matroid in $\mathcal{C}$ has $r!\,(g+2)/2$ large flags, then it must have $r$ large hyperplanes.
-With that, the conclusions of Theorem \ref{thm:Dowling} give the result. \end{proof}
+From that, part (c) of Theorem \ref{thm:Dowling} gives the result. \end{proof}